 The National Endowment for the Humanities (NEH) has granted the Walters Art Museum

-The NEHs Humanities Collections and Reference Resources Grant allows institutions to preserve and provide access to collections essential to scholarship, education and public programming in the humanities.
-The Walters' resulting digital catalog and library of images will conform to internationally accepted standards and are distributed to diverse audiences through scholarly and public databases worldwide under a Creative Commons 3.0 license.
+The resulting digital catalog and library of images will conform to internationally accepted standards and will be distributed to diverse audiences through scholarly and public databases worldwide under a Creative Commons 3.0 license.

-This grant allows the museum to continue its ambitious initiative to create, preserve and make accessible fully cataloged digital surrogates of its manuscripts.
-This initiative began in 2008 with a $307,500 NEH Preservation and Access Grant to digitize its Islamic manuscripts and continues with a second NEH grant of $315,000 for Parchment to Pixel: Creating a Resource of Medieval Manuscripts, to digitize the museums Armenian, Byzantine, Dutch, English, Ethiopian and German manuscripts.
-To date, the Walters has taken 79,319 images of 112 Islamic manuscripts and 105 Parchment to Pixel manuscripts.
+This grant allows the museum to continue its ambitious initiative to create, preserve and make accessible fully cataloged digital surrogates of its manuscripts, an initiative that began in 2008 with an NEH Preservation and Access Grant to digitize its Islamic manuscripts.
+The museum is digitizing the entire collection of Islamic manuscripts and single pages, which amounts to approximately 53,000 images to be available for public access.

 In the western hemisphere, the Walters holdings of illuminated manuscripts are second in number only to the Morgan Library and Museum and are of a level of quality matched only by the Morgan and a smaller collection at the J. Paul Getty Museum.
-At the time of his death in 1931, museum founder Henry Walters left the city of Baltimore his entire collection of art, including a legendary collection of illuminated medieval manuscripts that is a national treasure.
+At the time of his death in 1931, the museums founder, Henry Walters, left to the city of Baltimore his entire collection of art, including a legendary collection of illuminated medieval manuscripts that is a major national treasure.
 Between 1895 and 1931, Walters collected around 730 codices.
 Today, the collection includes some 850 illuminated and illustrated manuscripts and 150 single leaves, ranging in date from the ninth to the 19th century and constituting one of the most significant collections of its kind in the country.